 Acidity:

-Acidity plays a major role in the overall profile of a wine because its the mouth-watering factor a wine has, which drives wine’s refreshment factor.
+Acidity plays a major role in the overall profile of a wine because of the mouth-watering factor a wine has, which drives the wine’s refreshment factor.
 You can use these clues to determine if the wine is from a hot or cool climate, and even how long it might age.

-Acidity Refers to pH: There are many types of acids in wine, but the overall acidity in wine is often measured in pH.
+Acidity Refers to pH: There are many types of acids in wine, but the overall acidity in wine is a pH measurement.
 Acidity is how sour a wine tastes.
 You generally perceive acidity as that mouthwatering, pucker-ing sensation in the back of your jaw.
-High acid wines are frequently described as “tart” or “zippy”. pH in wine ranges from 2.6, which is punishingly acidic, to about 4.9 which is barely detectable as tart, because it’s much closer to the neutral 7.0 measurement.
+“Tart” or “zippy” are frequent descriptions of high-acid wines.
+The pH in wine ranges from 2.6, which is punishingly acidic, to about 4.9, barely detectable as tart, because it’s much closer to the neutral 7.0 measurement.

 Tannin: